joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 Can you think of a value for k that gives the last digit?

 ```
+Answer:
+var a = 123
+var lastDigitA = a % 10

 ***
 ## 9. You are given Rocky’s age in dog years.
 Print Rocky’s age in human years.
 You know that 1 human year is 7 dog years.